jofas/conform/README.md

 - experiments suite

-- scores -> vectorized until the end
+- ncs.classifier.score -> vectorized until the end

+- score_online with override too and with interval

 - decision_tree -> apply ... to predict_proba